Design of Microlens Arrays for Thermal Imaging with Spintronic Poisson Bolometers

-Among the common types of microlenses, spherical microlenses offer the advantage of straightforward design and simulation and are the most widely applied.
-The basic parameters of a plano-convex spherical microlens are shown in \autoref{fig1.5} (a), where \( R \) is the radius curvature, \( S \) is the lens sag, and \( D \) is the diameter of the microlens.
-Since the microlens array is to be applied to spintronic Poisson bolometer arrays operating in the MWIR spectrum, we choose aluminum oxide (Al$_2$O$_3$), a material that is highly transmissive (80\% transmission rate) in MWIR and suitable for the fabrication process, as the microlens material.
-We performed a finite-difference time-domain (FDTD) simulation of electromagnetic wave propagation using Lumerical. \autoref{fig1.5} (b) and (c) show the intensity distribution of the E field and the profile at the focus of the microlenses with 4 \si{\um} lens sag.
-The wavelength \( \lambda \) here is 4 \si{\um}, which is the central wavelength of the MWIR spectrum.
-Plane-wave illumination is assumed for all the simulations.
-Corresponding focal length and full-width half maximum (FWHM) spot size are shown in \autoref{fig1.5} (d) and (e).
+We begin by designing a spherical plano-convex microlens array for the MWIR.
+The basic parameters of a spherical plano-convex microlens are shown in \autoref{fig1.5} (a), where \( R \) is the radius of curvature, \( S \) is the lens sag, and \( D \) is the diameter of the microlens.
+We choose aluminum oxide (Al$_2$O$_3$) as the microlens material due to its high MWIR transmission (80\%) and compatibility with standard microlens fabrication techniques \cite{park2001refractive, sung2001high}.
+We performed finite-difference time-domain (FDTD) simulations of electromagnetic wave propagation through the microlens with linearly polarized plane wave illumination using Lumerical.
+Detailed settings of the FDTD simulation are included in Section 5.1.

+\autoref{fig1.5} (b) shows the configuration of the simulation.
+The curved lens surface faces towards the right, and the light is incident from the left.
+The z=0 plane represents the flat base of the microlens. \autoref{fig1.5} (c) shows the E-field distribution, from which we extract the location of the focus.
+Then we record the normalized E-field intensity at the focus (\autoref{fig1.5} (d)).
+By repeating this simulation for different lens diameters and sags, we obtained mechanical focal length (MFL) $f_m$, f-number $f/\# = \frac{f}{D}$, numerical aperture (NA), and spot size characterized by full width at half maximum (FWHM), as shown by \autoref{fig1.5} (e)-(h).

+Here, the mechanical focal length $f_m$ (the white dashed line in Fig. 2(c) and the curves in Fig. 2(e)) is extracted by finding out the maximum value of E-field $|E|$ along the z-axis at (x, y) = (0, 0) in Fig. 2(c) (same coordinate where the intensity reaches its maximum). $f_m$ is the total physical distance from the flat base of the microlens (the rim of the microlens) to the plane of maximum intensity.
+Unlike the standard effective focal length (EFL), which is measured from the vertex of the curved surface, here we approximated the focal length using the flat interface due to wafer integration considerations.
+A detailed explanation of this mechanical focal length can be found in Section 5.3.